ulritter/CalSpeechReminder/README.md

 If this does not work for some reason, ffmpeg should be installed on operating system level:

 On Windows:
-- Download from the .exe filed https://ffmpeg.org/download.html#build-windows, put them in a directory and add the directory to the PATH
+- Download from the .exe files in https://ffmpeg.org/download.html#build-windows, put them in a directory and add the directory to the PATH

 On MacOS
 - Easiest way is to install it via MacPorts (`sudo port install ffmpeg`) or Homebrew (`brew install ffmpeg`)